 The Chase Freedom Flex℠ has no annual fee and offers so many different opportunities for cash back.

 New cardmembers can earn a $200 bonus after spending $500 on purchases in the first three months from account opening.
-Plus you can earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
-Also earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate, 5% cash back on travel purchases when you book through Chase Ultimate rewards, 3% cash back on dining, takeout, and drug store purchases, and unlimited 1% cash back on all other purchases.
+Also earn 5% cash back on up to $1,500 in combined purchases in rotating categories each quarter you activate, 5% cash back on travel purchases when you book through Chase Ultimate Rewards®, 3% cash back on dining and drugstores, and unlimited 1% cash back on all other purchases.